 Emotional intelligence (EI) is a critical skill that helps us navigate our own emotions and effectively interact with others.
-It involves the ability to recognize, understand, and manage emotions in ourselves and others.
+It involves the ability to recognize, understand, and manage emotions in ourselves and to have empathy for other’s feelings as well.
 Heightened EI is linked to improved emotional wellness as it helps us to build stronger relationships and also to achieve greater success in various areas of life.
 Fortunately, there are ways we can each develop emotional intelligence to accelerate and further our own personal growth and development.

 How to Develop Emotional Intelligence